 Please join me in my efforts to support the Dr. Marnie Rose Foundation through your support of team Blind Survivor!

 I was diagnosed with Grade 4 Glioblastoma Multiforme on September 1, 2017 at the age of 27.
-Five days later, on September 5, 2017, I underwent a successful gross total resection (craniotomy) at M.D.
+In September 5, 2017, I underwent a successful gross total resection (craniotomy) at M.D.
 Anderson Cancer Center in Houston, Texas.
 The positioning of my tumor cut off circulation to my optic nerves causing complete vision loss and total atrophy of my optic nerves within a span of six weeks.
 At this time there is no expectation I will regain my sight or light perception, but I am hopeful that research and time will yield beneficial medical advancements.
 I began radiation, chemotherapy, and immunotherapy treatment in October 2017 and completed treatment the following November 2018.

 In November of 2019, after a year of my monitoring phase, scans showed tumor regrowth near my original surgical area.
 I agreed to undergo a second right frontal lobe craniotomy in December 2019 at M.D.
 Anderson Cancer Center.
-The surgery was successful, but impaired the full use of my left hand.
+The surgery was successful, but impaired the use of my left hand.
 I am currently working to regain my strength and coordination and started chemotherapy in January 2020.

 I continue to persevere, fight, and live my life with a positive outlook.
 I am determined to be a blind survivor!!